fjahr/cisa-research/full-agg.md

 introduced failure scenarios, privacy implications etc.

 To this date no scheme for full-agg has been developed.
-But such a schemes will use similar ideas as MuSig2 and [Bellare-Neven](https://cseweb.ucsd.edu/~mihir/papers/multisignatures.pdf) although it is otherwise not related to multisigs.
+But such a scheme will use similar ideas as MuSig2 and [Bellare-Neven](https://cseweb.ucsd.edu/~mihir/papers/multisignatures.pdf) although it is otherwise not related to multisigs.

 The following properties are desirable when it comes to a full-agg scheme: